TobiasBorning/Cookbook/readme.md

 ## _Group 2322, IT1901_
 ---
 This is group 22's IT1901 project.
 We have made a cookbook app that helps people store and organize their recipes.
-More info about the cookbook project [here](/cookbook-project/readme.md)
+More info about the cookbook project [here](/cookbook-project/readme.md).
+The project is built using maven 3.9.4 and Java 17.0.8

 ## _Release Documentation_
 ---
 Documentation for release 1 can be found [here](/docs/release1.md)

 ## _Running the application_
 ---